gabrielmoral/aws-solution-architect-associate-exam-notes/VPC.md

 **VPC Flow Logs**
 Logs traffic for the VPC.
 After creation you cannot change its configuration.
-Not all IP traffic is monitored.
-(Windows license activation, Traffic from 169.254.169.254, DHCP traffic, reserved Ip addresses traffic)
+Not all IP traffic is monitored (Windows license activation, Traffic from 169.254.169.254, DHCP traffic, reserved Ip addresses traffic)

 **NAT instances**
 Used to provide internet instance in private subnets.